New organic infrared photodetectors: a breakthrough in imaging technology

 Researchers from South China University of Technology have created a groundbreaking class of organic semiconductor-based infrared photodetectors poised to transform imaging technology.
-A study (DOI: 10.1007/s10118-023-2973-8) published in the Chinese Journal of Polymer Science reveals that these organic photodiodes can function across a wide range of wavelengths—from near-ultraviolet to short-wavelength infrared—outperforming traditional inorganic detectors.
+A study () published in the reveals that these organic photodiodes can function across a wide range of wavelengths—from near-ultraviolet to short-wavelength infrared—outperforming traditional inorganic detectors.

 Utilizing polymer semiconductors with narrow bandgaps, the team created thin-film photodiodes capable of detecting a broad range of infrared wavelengths.
 This new technology achieves performance levels that rival traditional inorganic photodetectors, such as those made from indium gallium arsenide (InGaAs), but at a fraction of the cost.
 The researchers combined strategies of a larger heteroatom, a regio-regular backbone and an extended branching position on side chains to develop polymer semiconductors with a spectral response spanning from near-ultraviolet to short-wavelength infrared.
 The resulting devices exhibited impressive specific detectivity, reaching 5.55×10¹² Jones at 1.15 μm, competitive with InGaAs-based detectors.
 These organic photodetectors were assembled into high-pixel-density image arrays, with the unique feature of not requiring pixel-level patterning in the sensing layer.
 This approach simplifies the manufacturing process and significantly reduces costs.